Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/04-component-unmount/Readme.md

 };
 ```

-- Now we got a childr component that is mounted / unmounted from the dom when a user clicks on a button.
+- Now we got a child component that is mounted / unmounted from the DOM when an user clicks on a button.

-How could we do to display a message on the console
+How could display a message in the browser console
-browser when the child component will be mounted?
+when the child component is mounted?
 If we remember the previous example, we can use _React.useEffect_.
 Before continue just give a try by yourself.